 Most, though not all, dental insurance plans come with an annual maximum.
 Typically, between $1,000 and $2,000, this is the total amount your insurance provider will pay for dental services in a single year.
 If you've reached this amount and still need additional care, anything further must be paid out-of-pocket.

-While you can't plan for everything, you do have some data inputs you can think about when planning for your dental insurance costs.
-Consider your family dental history, how long it's been since you've seen a dentist, and your overall health when shopping for dental insurance plans.
+While you can't plan for everything, trying to predetermine what dental care you may need can help you decide on a policy that will save you money in the end.
+Consider your family dental history, how long it's been since you've seen a dentist, and your overall health when comparing plans.

-If your teeth are healthy and you don't expect needing dental work this year, aside from routine exams and cleanings, then the lowest monthly premium option might be right for you.
-But think carefully about this, especially if you or someone on your plan needs significant dental work or is prone to cavities.
-In this situation, paying a higher cost for monthly dental insurance premiums might actually save you money by lowering your other out-of-pocket costs.
+If your teeth are healthy and you don't anticipate needing anything beyond routine cleanings, then the lowest monthly premium might suit you just fine.
+But think carefully about this, especially if you or someone else on your plan needs significant dental work or is prone to cavities.
+In this situation, paying a higher monthly premium might actually save you money by lowering your other out-of-pocket costs in the future.

 You'll also reduce costs by staying on top of your preventive services.
 By taking advantage of twice-yearly cleanings, x-rays, and fluoride treatments, you and your dentist can address problems early on before the need for more expensive procedures ever arise.